sselva757/github-action/README.md

-I have used HCP Terraform in order to have secure access to my secret keys of my Azure Backend.
+I have used HCP Terraform (Terraform Cloud service) in order to have secure access to my secret keys of my Azure Backend.
+1. Terraform login
-1. cd tfc-getting-started
+2. cd tfc-getting-started
-2. scripts/setup.sh
+3. scripts/setup.sh

 In my case, I'm going to use a variable set to use this credentials across multiple proyects.
+You can create it in your workspace settings.

 If you don't want to use this, you can use other alternatives like variables or backend.tf